Army Senior Reserve Officer Training Program – SROTC

 - Meet the regular medical fitness requirements for enrollment in ROTC.
 Expenses incurred by an applicant because of these requirements are not reimbursable by the Government.

-Immigrant alien students are briefed, in advance that participation in the advanced course will not result in appointment as an officer.
+Immigrant alien students are briefed, in advance that participation in the advanced course will not result in an appointment as an officer.
 Should the student attain citizenship before graduating and be qualified in all other areas, he or she must elect to enroll in the advanced course or be released from the program.

 Alien students may be disenrolled from the basic course or dismissed from participation in the advanced course for any reason.